Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Machine learning architectures

-\paragraph{Random Forest Quantile Regressor details} \new{We show a figure representation of the RFQR in Figure \ref{fig:RFQR_illustration}.
+\newold{We show a figure representation of the RFQR in \cref{fig:RFQR}.
 The RFQR is essentially trained as a regular random forest, but it makes a quantile estimate by taking the sample quantile of the responses in all leaves associated with a new input.}